 ⟶ 2 * 35 tonnes * gravity * 100 meters = 19.068486 kWh

-So 1/3 of a Tesla battery for about 140 times the weight.
+So it stores 1/3 of the energy that a Tesla Model 3 battery can, for about 140 times the weight.
 The demonstration crane is not actually raising and lowering anything yet.
-Here’s the fantasy, showing one half of the cranes dismantling the top of the Jenga tower:
+Here’s the fantasy, showing half of two of the cranes dismantling the top of the Jenga tower:

 But there are huge problems with this.

 The average height each block is raised.
-The only blocks that benefit from the full height drop are the highest-most ones which are the first ones you lower and the last ones you raise).
-As you’re dismantling the tower, the blocks generate less and less energy, to the point that it’s not worth lowering the lowest row of blocks.
+The only blocks that benefit from the full height drop are the highest-most ones which are the first ones you lower and the last ones you raise.
+As you dismantle more of the tower, each block generates less and less energy, to the point that it’s not worth lowering the lowest row of blocks.
 You can only lower every block to the ground if the cranes spread the blocks further away, but now this takes up a lot more space, the crane arms must be much more robust, etc.

 The money cost and environmental cost of the materials.
 Energy Vault claims it’s going to use a cheap cement mix.
 But the blocks have to fit together well for years.